wefdankm/nature_remo_extension/README.md

 # About
 nature_remo_extension is a tiny script to extend IR signal received on one Nature Remo device to another.

+the script uses Local API of Nature Remo specified in https://local-swagger.nature.global/

 ## Usage

 Extend IR signal from Nature Remo Mini 1st Gen at 192.168.11.1 to Nature Remo Mini 1st Gen at 192.168.11.2